 The Foil has revolutionised board sports.
-Thanks to this, it is possible to fly over the swell, to move from one wave to another, partially or totally out of the water.
-It is accessible for all sizes, all levels, all conditions, with different supports: Wing board, Kite board, surf board, Stand Up Paddle board… Here are all the criteria to take into account to decide between a Low Aspect or High Aspect wing.
+It allows to fly over the swell, to move from one wave to another, partially or totally out of the water.
+It is accessible to all sizes, all levels, all conditions… Whether it’s a wing, kite, surf or SUP board… Here are all the criteria to consider when deciding between a Low Aspect or High Aspect wing.

 WHAT TO CHOOSE BETWEEN LOW ASPECT AND HIGH ASPECT FOIL?

 First of all, you should know that the choice of your fin type will depend on your practice and your objectives.
 Nevertheless, you should consider other factors that influence the speed of the foil: the weight of the rider, the board but also the conditions, the power of the swell… It is important to first understand how a foil works.
 We have produced an article entirely dedicated to this subject(available in our News&Tutos section), but we will remind you of the essential information.